Cado87/yolo_ultralytics/README.md

 Execute scripts using python.exe

-Script yolo_tracking_bytetrack.py will download a model to models folder and open a window to start tracking using bytetrack algorithm
+Script yolo_tracking.py will download a model to models folder and open a window to start tracking